California/Arizona 16 days - Yosemite & Mammoth timings

 Thanks so much for reading.
 Really appreciate any input.

-3) Mammoth timing and festival:
+3) Mammoth – music and beer festival:

-4) Death Valley accommodations:
+4) Death Valley – accommodation suggestions:

 5) Stopover between Grand Canyon and L.A.: